RUC-NLPIR/FlashRAG/docs/baseline_details.md

 **Trace**: This method requires first extracting triples from the search results and then constructing a reasoning chain.
 These two steps depend on the prompt of the feed shot for LLM.
 Follow the original work, we use Llama3-8B-instruct to do these steps, use 3 examplars in each prompt.
 For datasets that don't have examplars, we use the examplars from 2WikiMultihopQA as a substitute.
 Other hyperparameters follow default settings in our code.

 **Spring**: This model needs to incorporate the embedding of virtual tokens for training on top of its own generator.
 Due to only training models from the llama2 series, we conducted experiments on `llama2-7B-chat`.

+**Adaptive-RAG**: This method requires a classifier to classify the query.
+Since the author did not provide an official checkpoint, we used a checkpoint trained by others on Huggingface for the experiment (which may result in inconsistent results).
+If the official open-source checkpoint is released in the future, we will update the experimental results.